Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __pH_value__
   - Type: posfloat
-  - Description: The value of the pH.
+  - Description: Value of the pH.

 - __detected_when__
   - Type: string